furqan-shah2/exploring-text-data/index.md

 ## Conclusion

-In this tutorial, I demonstrated how to conduct basic text data analysis using examples from companies’ annual reports.
+In this tutorial, I demonstrate how to conduct basic text data analysis using a dataset of 23 companies’ annual reports, with narratives classified in different reporting themes.
 The focus was on cleaning, tokenizing, and visualizing the text.
-By following these steps, you can apply similar techniques to other textual datasets or any form of unstructured text data to extract insights.
+By following these steps, one can apply similar techniques to other textual datasets or any form of unstructured text data to extract insights.